Slaschounet/DEACT/README.md

 # DEACT
 Tool for editing and adding decks used in Tabletop Simulator

+# Added Open Source
+Added the full project source.
+Feel free to grab it and look it over or modify as you see fit.
+The project is .net with wpf, you will most likely want to just use visual studio and open the .sln

 # Version 0.3.3
 Added merge option.
 Merge takes an old deck as reference for card art then a new deck list and applies any of the old art to the new list.